⚽ FIFA World Cup offer: First month 80% off. Experience the platform before you commit. Claim →

 Audit trail: Single platform, clean, tied per-contract.

 How it works: Founder enters engagement details.
 Platform classifies (surfaces the IRS 20-factor and FLSA economic-reality flags if engagement looks employment-shaped).
 Platform generates a country-aware contract.
 Contractor receives one link to complete KYC, tax form (W-9 / W-8BEN / W-8BEN-E), and payment setup.
 E-signature routes.
 Contract finalized.
-The $49 fee is charged once.
-Subsequent payments do not regenerate a fee.
+The $49 per contractor per month subscription covers all contracts and payments for that seat.

-Why it ranks #1 for US founders: Project-based and sub-12-month engagements (the common US-founder pattern) are charged once, not 6 or 12 times.
-The audit trail is single-platform.
+Why it ranks #1 for US founders: The audit trail is single-platform.
 Tax forms are collected per contract and stored against the engagement.
 Year-end 1099-NEC and 1042-S data is generated automatically.
+Pricing matches Deel at the same per-seat rate while bundling country-aware contracts, IRS forms, KYC, and year-end filings in one flow.

 Trade-offs: No bundled benefits or equity-grant tooling for ongoing engagements.
 No HR-style contractor self-service portal beyond contract and payment views.
-For founders who want the bundled HR tooling, a per-seat platform is the better fit.
-For everyone else, the per-contract model is structurally cheaper.
+For founders who want the bundled HR tooling, a larger platform with HR add-ons may fit better.

 Approach #4.
 EOR for true contractors